-Because the data mining model that you created is a mixed model, combining both ARTXP and ARIMA algorithms, Analysis Services uses each algorithm to create separate ARTXP and ARIMA models for each time series.
-When you use the Microsoft Time Series Viewer for browsing the forecasting mining model, Analysis Services combines the results of the two algorithms and displays the mining model as a single tree, with each node of the tree containing some content from both algorithms.
+Because the data mining model that you created is a mixed model, combining both ARTXP and ARIMA algorithms, Analysis Services uses each algorithm in turn to create separate ARTXP and ARIMA models for each time series.
+When you use the Microsoft Time Series Viewer for browsing the forecasting mining model, Analysis Services combines the results of the two algorithms and shows the mining model as a single tree, with each node of the tree containing some content from both algorithms.

 However, when you use the MicrosoftGeneric Content Tree Viewer, the content generated by each algorithm is exposed as two different types of nodes within the forecasting mining model.
 You can drill down through either the ARTXP version of the model or the ARIMA version of the model to see increasing levels of detail.

 To view details for a particular data series in the generic content viewer

 In the Mining Model Viewer tab, select Microsoft Generic Content Tree Viewer from the Viewer dropdown list.

 In the Node Caption pane, click the topmost (All) node.

 In the Node Details pane, look at the value for ATTRIBUTE_NAME.

 This value tells you which series, or combination of product and region, is contained in this node.
 In the AdventureWorks example, the topmost node is for the M200 Europe series.